yalue/elf_reader/string_replacement_notes.md

     the end of the file).
 Don't forget to update the Virtual Address field in addition to the file offset.

+ 7. Change the string table virtual addresses and size in the dynamic linking table (entries with tags 5 and 10, respectively).

- 7. For each string reference in the file, look at the two offset maps created when parsing the original string tables and rebuilding the updated ones.
+ 8. For each string reference in the file, look at the two offset maps created when parsing the original string tables and rebuilding the updated ones.
     Update the references to the correct new offsets.

- 8. Add a new loadable read only data segment that will encompass the string tables at the end of the file.
+ 9. Add a new loadable read only data segment that will encompass the string tables at the end of the file.
 Make sure it uses the correct virtual address and file offsets.

- 9. Add the new segment to the segment header table.
+ 10. Add the new segment to the segment header table.
 Write this to the end of the file, too.
 Expand the size of the new read-only data segment containing the updated string tables to also include the size of these new segment headers.
 Make sure the new program header table starts at an 8-byte aligned address.

  10. In the new segment header table, update the program headers segment to encompass the relocated program headers.